Computer Science Advising

 Every declared CS major and minor is assigned a CS faculty member as an academic advisor.
 (Undeclared students are assigned an advisor in their indicated area of interest.)
 Prior to class registration each semester, students meet with their advisor to discuss which courses the student should take.

-FALL 2024 CS Advising Notes
+FALL 2025 CS Advising Notes

-• Current CS majors who did not take CSCI 183 may be able to substitute a higher program course for the Data Science minor.
+• Students pursuing the Minor in Data Science who did not take CSCI 183 may be able to substitute a higher programming course (CSCI 202) for the Data Science minor.
 Talk to the MATH/STAT department chair for substitution approval.

 General FALL CS Advising Notes